 Amsterdam isn’t a big city but it is packed with excitement.
 There are tonnes of options for things to do, that one can get overwhelmed.
 I have a post about what to do in Amsterdam which will give you a decent idea.
 My website has many other posts about Amsterdam, go get comfy, grab a coffee and give them a read.

 Write down the things that you would want to do.
 Amsterdam. is a spectacular city and most likely you will just visit it once or twice.
 Make the most of your time there and research.

 2) Check the list of things the card offers

-3) What is your purpose of traveling to Amsterdam
+3) What is your purpose for traveling to Amsterdam

-Are you visiting Amsterdam just to visit the coffeeshops and to experience the weed scene?
+Are you visiting Amsterdam just to visit the coffee shops and experience the weed scene?
 If yes, then you don’t need the card.
-I have a super detailed post about Amsterdam’s coffeeshops with information about the prices, and how to experience the city’s marijuana scene as a first timer.
+I have a super detailed post about Amsterdam’s coffeeshops with information about the prices, and how to experience the city’s marijuana scene as a first-timer.